Dambbu/ZombieDestroyer-V.1/README.md

 # After Levels: Forever, +5 Zombies per level (µ1 per zombie for the first 10 Lvls, then µ2 for the next ten, so on.). +1 Boss per level.
 Shop will be avilable
 ### Shop
 ** Shop can be accessed after Lvl.
 3 is completed.
-# A Begginers Guide (µ30): You don't have to come back to this instructions page.
+# (K) A Begginers Guide (µ30): You don't have to come back to this instructions page.
 Buy this and have it on the side all the time!
 ## Guns:
 # (1) The M1 Garade (µ55): The Beginner's Gun.
 5 Dmg per shot, 3 Ammo (∞).
 3 Sec Reload.
 # (2) The Thompson Machine Gun " The Drumstik" (µ70): A Noob's Machine Gun.
 Shoots very fast, but not accurately.
 3 Dmg per shot, 20 Ammo (∞).
 14 Sec Reload.